 Vice presidential approval is no longer required for travel within the State of Florida.
 Any travel outside the State of Florida will continue to require preapproval from a vice president.
 Forward the permission document from the appropriate vice president, along with the traveler’s name and EMPLID, to firstname.lastname@example.org.

 Faculty and staff are strongly encouraged to refrain from personal, international, or domestic travel unless the reason for such travel is designated as essential.
 However, personal travel is not prohibited.
 If employees choose to travel, they should review COVID-19 data at their anticipated destination to make an informed decision about their exposure risk.
 Personal domestic travel will no longer require a 14-day self-quarantine unless the employee presents COVID-19 related symptoms upon return from travel.

 Individuals who travel internationally and/or on any cruise to any location should not return to campus until they have been COVID-19 symptom-free at their normal place of residence for 14 days.
 Notify your supervisor if you have experienced COVID-19 symptoms, traveled internationally, or recently been on a cruise.
 Supervisors can consult with HR regarding the 14-day quarantine period if needed.

 Please refer to the COVID-19 Workplace Guidance page for additional information.

 Is the University still in a hiring freeze?

 The University is no longer in a hiring freeze.
 However, certain divisions may still require vice presidential approval prior to advertisement.
 For more information, see the recent HR communication regarding the end of the hiring freeze.

 I am currently working my normal scheduled hours (FTE) and need to request a day off for personal reasons.
 What should I do?

-Upon approval, employees can use compensatory/vacation or their personal holiday for a personal day off.
+Consistent with University policy, upon approval, employees can use compensatory/vacation or their personal holiday for a personal day off.
 Please follow your department’s protocol to submit these requests and ensure they are approved in advance.